When it comes to sales meetings, a lot of things can go wrong.

 What does the acronym SMART actually mean, though?
 It means that your goals and rules, not only during the meeting but also during the entire partnership, should be:

 You have to know clearly what the goal is and what you want to achieve.
+Let's say that your company is Baltimore County Tree Removal Crew and, as the name indicates, you work in home services.
+Your sales goals will revolve around tree removal, obviously.

 The goal needs to be defined unambiguously, with no room left for interpretation.